Georgekemk/Educopter/testing/README.md

 A similar process of detecting UART input bytes can be done with the GPS module.
 Follow the steps described previously but instead use this command:

 `sudo hexdump -C /dev/ttyAMA0`

+This project found that when the GPS module was not connected to satellites, this method of testing could appear unreliable (where the GPS sometimes outputted nothing to terminal).
+The main isses with GPS moudles were found in ardupilot.parm, which will be discussed next.

+## Software verification ##

+If the previous steps were completed for all the components, hardware and wiring issues can be discounted.
+ANy remaining problems likely lie within the specific EDUCOPTER binary or the arupilot.service and ardupilot.parm files.
+There are many ways in which a board can be incorrectly ported in ArduPilot so not every fix can be discussed in this section.
+However, some recommendations are made based on experience gained from this project.